Associate Professor, Director, Center for Idaho History and Politics

 Dr. Justin Vaughn is co-author of Czars in the White House: The Rise of Policy Czars as a Presidential Management Tool (University of Michigan Press, 2015) and co-editor of Poli Sci Fi: An Introduction to Political Science through Science Fiction (Routledge, 2016).
 He is also co-editor of three volumes related to the presidency and political communication: Controlling the Message: New Media in American Political Campaigns (NYU Press, 2015); The Rhetoric of Heroic Expectations: Establishing the Obama Presidency (Texas A&M University Press, 2014); and Women and the White House: Gender, Popular Culture, and Presidential Politics (University Press of Kentucky, 2012), which won both the PCA/ACA Susan Koppelman Award and the SWPACA Peter C. Rollins Award in 2014.

 Dr. Vaughn has published extensively on the American presidency, including articles in journals such as Public Administration, Political Research Quarterly, Presidential Studies Quarterly, Social Science Quarterly, Review of Policy Research, and Administration & Society as well as numerous book chapters.
 Vaughn has conducted research at several presidential libraries (including JFK, Nixon, Bush I, and Clinton) and lectured in numerous venues across the nation and abroad, including Ohio State University, Vanderbilt University, Washington State University, Hong Kong University, the John F. Kennedy Institute for North American Studies at Freie University in Berlin, Germany, Goethe University in Frankfurt, Germany, and Ural State University in Yekaterinburg, Russia.
 Dr. Vaughn’s current research continues his focus on executive politics.
-In addition to ongoing projects on gubernatorial politics and policy leadership with Curt Nichols (Baylor University) and presidential greatness with Brandon Rottinghaus (University of Houston), he is at work on a book-length project concerning the rise of the post-rhetorical presidency.
+Dr. Vaughn’s current research continues his focus on executive politics.
+In addition to an ongoing project on presidential greatness with Brandon Rottinghaus (University of Houston), he is at work on a book-length project concerning the rise of the post-rhetorical presidency.

 Poli Sci Fi: An Introduction to Political Science through Science Fiction allows readers, students, and instructors to explore the multiple worlds of science fiction while gaining a firm grasp of core political science concepts.
 This carefully composed text is comprised of sixteen brief chapters, each of which takes a prominent science fiction film or television episode and uses it to explore fundamental components of political science.
 The book is designed to serve as a supplemental text for undergraduate political science courses, especially Introduction to Political Science.
 The structure and content of the volume is shaped around the organization and coverage of several leading texts in this area, and includes major parts devoted to theory and epistemology, political behavior, institutions, identity, states, and inter-state relations.
 Its emphasis on science fiction―and particularly on popular movies and television programs―speaks to the popularity of the genre as well as the growing understanding that popular culture can be an extraordinarily successful vehicle for communicating difficult yet foundational concepts, especially to introductory level college students.